Undergraduate Academic Advising

 First-year students and those with less than 24 s.h. earned are advised at the Academic Advising Center.
 The Center’s team of advisors specializes in transitioning students to academic and student life at Iowa.
 Working with an assigned caseload, the advisors help each student plan for a successful academic start at Iowa.

-Advising during sophomore through senior years:
+Advising during sophomore year:

 For quick questions, please e-mail Hannah at email@example.com.

 Scheduling an individual appointment is recommended if you would like to review your degree audit, discuss course registration, map out a plan to graduation, or have questions for which you would like to have an extended conversation.
 To schedule an appointment with Hannah, please use the online scheduler or call Hannah at 319-335-1889.
+Hannah's office is located in Rm.
+255 Trowbridge Hall.

 She is available to assist students with the following: